How to Care for Rosacea

 Menopause can trigger rosacea in one of two ways (or both).
 On one hand, a reduction of the female hormone oestrogen during the menopause causes dysregulation of heat exchange and hot flushes which can trigger rosacea.

 Secondly, stress, anxiety and other mental health problems common during menopause can also lead to rosacea.

-Similarly to exfoliators, skin products can cause rosacea.
-Products that dry the skin, for example, or contain salicylic acid will irritate the skin which can lead to inflammation which can trigger rosacea.
+Some skincare products can cause rosacea flare ups.
+Products that dry the skin, for example, those that contain harsh astringent ingredients can irritate the skin which can lead to inflammation that can trigger rosacea.
 If a product causes symptoms of rosacea, immediately discontinue using it.
-The skin will not “get used to it”, on the contrary, its condition will become worse.
+The skin will not “get used to it”, on the contrary, its condition may become worse.

-In general, physical activity is good for your wellbeing in general and your skin. however strenuous exercise can trigger rosacea. mall muscle tears inevitable during this type of exercise give the immune system signals for repair causing inflammation.
+In general, physical activity is good for your wellbeing in general and your skin.
+However strenuous exercise can trigger rosacea.
+Small muscle tears are inevitable during exercise, and give the immune system signals for repair causing inflammation.
 The body also has to reduce body heat by widening the blood vessels causing redness.

 More and more research shows that there is a direct link between our gut and general inflammation.
 Rosacea is one of the conditions where this link is quite clear.

 Rosacea is an inflammatory disease.
-Therefore, all foods that are not easy to digest or encourage general inflammation will be detrimental for rosacea.
-In general, high-fat, high-sugar diet that is typical for fast food, and certain types of takeaway food triggers inflammation.
+Therefore, foods that are not easy to digest or that encourage general inflammation will be detrimental for those with rosacea.
+In general, a high-fat, high-sugar diet that is typical for fast food, and certain types of takeaway foods, triggers inflammation.